by Tim Harding B.Sc., B.A.

 Other examples of this fallacy are committed by the anti-vaccination and anti-fluoridation movements, often accompanied by conspiracy theories.
 They both focus on the very tiny likelihood of adverse side effects without considering the major benefits to public health from the vaccination of children and the fluoridation public water supplies.
-No adult or teenager has ever died or become seriously ill in Australia from the side effects of vaccination or fluoridation ; yet large numbers of people have died from the lack of vaccination.
+Hardly anybody has ever died or become seriously ill in Australia from the side effects of vaccination or fluoridation ; yet large numbers of people have died from the lack of vaccination.
 The allegation of a link between vaccination and autism has been discredited, retracted and found to be fraudulent.
 The benefits of fluoridation are well documented.
 The risks of general anaesthesia for multiple tooth extractions are not to be idly contemplated for children, and far outweigh the virtually nonexistent risk from fluoridation.

 This is based on the Australian/New Zealand Standard for Risk Management.